Ms. Jillian Alfred (M.S. '13)

-Jillian Alfred currently is the Head of Flight Controls, Actuation, and Utility Systems department at Supernal, an affiliate of Hyundai Motor Group working to develop a new urban air mobility electric vertical take-off and lift (VTOL) vehicle.
-In this role, she oversees over 30 people executing the technical design, supplier management, and aircraft build of the fly-by-wire aircraft.
-Prior to this role, Jillian was the Head of the Flight Controls team developing the fly-by-wire architecture and control laws.
-She joined Supernal in the initial class of 14 engineers, and has helped grow the Supernal Engineering, Test, and Development Division to over 200 people.
+Prior, Jillian Alfred was the Head of Flight Controls, Actuation, and Utility Systems department at Supernal, an affiliate of Hyundai Motor Group working to develop a new urban air mobility electric vertical take-off and lift (VTOL) vehicle.
+In this role, she oversaw over 40 people executing the technical design, supplier management, and aircraft build of the fly-by-wire aircraft.

 Jillian received her B.S. in Aerospace and Mechanical Engineering from Princeton University with a certificate in Robotics and Intelligent Systems.
 She received her M.S. in Aerospace Engineering from University of Maryland with a concentration in rotorcraft and guidance systems.
 While at UMD she was a research assistant for Dr. Roberto Celi and worked with Dr. Gordon Leishman.
 Her thesis concentration was an optimization of a flight path into a brownout cloud using a high fidelity model.